Glenrose Xaba: Career

 She competed in the women's half marathon at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.

 She was not able to qualify for the 2020 Summer Olympics in Tokyo, Japan due to injury.

+On 20 October 2024, she set a new national record as she won the Cape Town Marathon in a time of 2:22:22.
+In 2025 she improved on her 5km personal best running 15:27 in Durban to win the Boxer Super Run Durban race.